didiladi/transfer-learning-imagenet/data/README.md

 For the record: A correct http status code would be 404 (unavailable) or at least a redirect (302) if the image is not available.

 The python script ```delete-invalid-images.py``` tries to open each image file within the ```images``` folder.
-If ofening the image fails, we know that it has an invalid format.
+If opening the image fails, we know that it has an invalid format.
 Now all the invalid image paths are collected in an array and the program asks for user input whether the images can be deleted.

 **Attention:** check the output of the script before pressing ```y```.
 It is strongly recommended to pipe the outpout (std out) of the program additionally into a file and inspect some of the invalid files manually: